EngineerPehr/grubDash/README.md

 This file imports `Router` from Express, the controller from `dishes.controller.js`, and `methodNotAllowed` from the `errors` directory.
 It then uses these imports to create two routes: a root route (`/`) and a dish-specific route (`/:dishId`).
 The root route has `GET` and `POST` methods, with all other methods being forbidden via `methodNotAllowed`.
 The dish-specific route has `GET` and `PUT` methods, with all other methods being forbidden via `methodNotAllowed`.

 #### dishes.controller.js

+This file contains three validation functions and four of the CRUDL functions, namely `create`, `read`, `update` and `list`.
+Dishes cannot be deleted once added, so there is no delete function.
+The data is imported from `dishes-data.js`, as well as two helper functions from the `utils` directory: `dataHas` and `nextId`.

+##### dishExists

+This is a validation function that checks if a specified dish id exists.
+The id is received from the `request.params`.
+That id is then compared to the id's within the dish data array via the `.find()` and `.findIndex()` methods.
+If found, the dish object and index are set to the `response.locals`.
+This allows the object to be accessed by other functions down the path.
+If the id does not match an existing id, a `404` status is returned along with a message identifying the id that could not be found.

+##### priceValidator

+This is a validation function that checks if the price given for either creating or updating a dish object is valid.
+It receives the price property from the `request.body`.
+If the price is an integer greater than 0, the price property clears the validation.
+If it is not an integer or is less than or equal to 0, it fails the validation.
+At that point, a `400` status is returned with a message explaining a valid price property.

+##### dishIdValidator

+This is a validation function that checks if the ID property provided by the `request.body` matches the route ID provided by the `request.params`.
+If the two IDs match, then the validator is cleared.
+If not, then a `400` status is returned with a message explaining the discrepency.
+Note: The ID property is not required for the `update` method, so this validator is automatically cleared if there is no ID property in the `request.body`.